SESVA_Logo_CircleSESVA_Logo_Stacked Circle_RGB

 Non-operational roles

-In addition to volunteering in operations, SES offers many support roles that assist Units and help you to build professional skills.
+In addition to volunteering in operations and emergencies, SES has many support roles that assist Units and help you build professional skills.

 Non-operational volunteering roles may include: